lxgr-linux/vigenere/README.md

 ## Example

-This encrypts the text "Hello world" with the key (3, 7):
+This encrypts the text "Hello world" with the key "hello":
 ```shell
  $ cargo run encrypt hello "Hello world"
 ```